karthikskmurthy/learn-spark/README.md

 # learn-spark
-Here are some notebooks which contain sample code for spark api using python . test
+Here are some notebooks which contain sample code for spark api using python .

 # Notebooks
 1. - Create Dataframe using different techniques